amir1611/popcat/README.md

 ## About Popcat Rules

-- API rate limit = 800 clicks per 30 seconds (So far I can't bypass this)
+- API rate limit = 800 clicks per 30 seconds (So far I can't bypass this)....
 - If you send 800 clicks or above, system will only record 800 clicks & spam score +1
 - If you hit 10 spam scores, system will mark you as bot & no further clicks will be sent to API